alvo254/Rails/README.md

 # MVC and YOU
 So far, we've discussed routes, controllers, actions, and views.
 All of these are typical pieces of a web application that follows the MVC (Model-View-Controller) pattern.
 MVC is a design pattern that divides the responsibilities of an application to make it easier to reason about.
 Rails follows this design pattern by convention.

+# Model names are singular, because an instantiated model represents a single data record.
+To help remember this convention, think of how you would call the model's constructor: we want to write Article.new(...), not Articles.new(...).

+# Resourceful Routing
+So far, we've covered the "R" (Read) of CRUD.
+We will eventually cover the "C" (Create), "U" (Update), and "D" (Delete).
+As you might have guessed, we will do so by adding new routes, controller actions, and views.
+Whenever we have such a combination of routes, controller actions, and views that work together to perform CRUD operations on an entity, we call that entity a resource.
+For example, in our application, we would say an article is a resource.

+Rails provides a routes method named resources that maps all of the conventional routes for a collection of resources, such as articles.
+So before we proceed to the "C", "U", and "D" sections, let's replace the two get routes in config/routes.rb with resources: